maxnachlinger/classes-and-functions-chat/README.md

 `serviceConfigSchema`` in ``ValidatedThingRequest``'s validation.

 ### Wait a moment
-Wasn't the whole point of inheritance the ability to re-use code without modifying it?
+Wasn't the whole point of inheritance the ability to reuse code without modifying it?
 Modifying a base class when inheriting is sadly quite common, and if lots of classes inherit from that base class, you can cause lots of bugs.

 There are other ways of structuring ``ThingRequest`` and ``ValidatedThingRequest`` to get around _some_ of these issues